 Observed lengths were expanded to the tow from At-Sea Hake Observer Program samples (NORPAC).
 Tows are typically well sampled, thus expansion factors were not modified from what was calculated.
-Hake fishery length compositions were created by combining shoreside and at-sea length compositions,
+Hake fishery length compositions were created by combining shoreside and at-sea length compositions, weighting by the catch from each sector.
+The effective sample sizes for hake fishery length and age

-Expanded length compositions for bottom trawl, midwater trawl, hake fisheries, net, and hook-and-line are shown in Figure 16 to Figure 20.
+Expanded length compositions for bottom trawl, midwater trawl, hake fisheries, net, and hook-and-line are shown in Figure 17 to Figure 21.
 It is quickly apparent that all of these fisheries rarely land fish less than 26 cm.
 All of the non-hake fleets show a strong cohort coming though in the late 1970s and early 1980s, and then another cohort coming through in the late 1980s.
 Sample sizes typically dropped off after 2000, except in the hake fishery where nearly every tow is sampled.

-Age compositions for the five fleets are shown in Figure 21 to Figure 25.
+Age compositions for the five fleets are shown in Figure 22 and Figure 26.
 Occasional cohorts appear to move through the population, indicating that Widow Rockfish population dynamics may be characterized by episodic recruitment events.